IPL 2018 time table, schedule, song, date, teams, squads, venues, list of matches; all you need to know

-IPL 2018: The eleventh edition of the Indian Premier League (IPL) is set to start on April 7 and the players have joined their respective franchises to gear up for the extravagant event.
-The tournament will begin at the Wankhede Stadium, Mumbai where the defending champions Mumbai Indians will take on the Chennai Super Kings in the season opener.
+IPL 2018: The 11th edition of the Indian Premier League starts on Saturday at Mumbai’s Wankhede Stadium where the defending champions Mumbai Indians will take on the Chennai Super Kings.
 This year the IPL matches will be played across nine cities in a span of 51 days with the final scheduled for May 27.
 Fans at both Chepauk and Sawai Mansingh Stadium will once again roar when players will enter the cricket ground whirling their heavy bats like a little matchstick.
 The buzz in the stands and the sense of anticipation will be palpable.

 That buzz will reach a crescendo when MS Dhoni and Suresh Raina return to Chennai while Ajinkya Rahane and Ben Stokes don the blue jersey.
 Meanwhile, Kings XI Punjab this time will also entertain the people of Indore as they will play three of their seven home matches at the Holkar stadium.